psycho-baller/snipTube/README.md

 Need to take your snips on the go?
 No problem!
 With a simple click of a button, you can easily export individual snips or the entire collection in Markdown format.
 Seamlessly import them into your favorite note-taking app and continue your learning journey.

 🌐 **Perfect for All Users**:
-SnipTube caters to everyone, whether you're a student looking to ace your exams, a researcher seeking cutting-edge insights, or simply a casual YouTube enthusiast.
+SnipTube caters to everyone, whether you're a student looking to ace your exams, a researcher seeking profound insights, or simply a casual YouTube enthusiast.
 Say goodbye to wasting time searching for that elusive moment in a video.

 🚀 **Constantly Evolving**:
 I am committed to providing you with the best experience possible, which is why I am continually updating and enhancing SnipTube.
 I strive to make it the ultimate YouTube companion for all users, and I am always open to feedback and suggestions.